-If you take between 50% and 60% of damage during a race, (or, if you took more, fix until reaching this range) the Repair option will invoke Duke Nukem's "Uhoh, that's gotta hurt" one-liner.
+If the player takes between 50% and 60% of damage during a race, (or, if the player took more, fix until reaching this range) the Repair option will invoke Duke Nukem's "Uhoh, that's gotta hurt" one-liner.

-Spirit Advisor: In between races, you can read messages from one True Tom Rhymer, a racer who was slain at the hands of the Adversary after he dared to challenge him to a race.
-He speaks to you from his car-coffin grave, offering you advice with a religious reverence for cars, racing and the long road that lies before you.
+Spirit Advisor: In between races, the player can read messages from one True Tom Rhymer, a racer who was slain at the hands of the Adversary after he dared to challenge him to a race.
+He speaks to the player from his car-coffin grave, offering the player advice with a religious reverence for cars, racing and the long road that lies before the player.

 "Things can get out of hand real speedy like, racer boy.
 Listen to True Tom.
 I tell no lies."

 Ascended Fan Car: The developers held a contest for fans to submit ideas for a new car.
-The winner was the Interceptor, a fragile hot rod that equals the Deliverator in speed.
+The winner was the Interceptor, a fragile hot rod that equals the Wraith and Deliverator in speed.

-The Computer Is a Cheating Bastard: On Medium difficulty and higher, even your two fastest cars, the Deliverator and the Interceptor, with max upgraded speed, aren't as fast as the other opponents; your opponents somehow have speed stats that are higher than your two cars' maximum top speed stats.
-This makes it a good case of both Rubber Band A.I. and Schizophrenic Difficulty.
+The Computer Is a Cheating Bastard: On Medium difficulty and higher, even the player's three fastest cars, the Wraith, Deliverator and Interceptor, with maximum speed upgrades, are not as fast as the other opponents; they somehow have speed stats that are higher than the maximum top speed of the player's Wraith, Deliverator and Interceptor.
+This makes it a good case of both Rubber Band AI and Schizophrenic Difficulty.

-Jerk Ass: Tex, the cop who busted you and forced you to enter the race.
-He makes it clear from the start that he doesn't like you very much.
-He even enters the race himself, where he is a big pain to take out and a bigger one to outrace.
+Jerk Ass: Tex, the cop who busted the player and forced them to enter the race.
+He makes it clear from the start that he doesn't like the player very much.
+He even enters the harder races himself on occasion, where he is a big pain to out-race and an even bigger one to kill.

 Laser Sight: A new addition.
-It takes up the slot that would otherwise be occupied by spiked bumpers (except in the PC version, where both can be equipped at once), but makes it easier to aim some sub-weapons.
+In the iOS and Android versions, it takes up the slot that would otherwise be occupied by the spiked bumpers, but makes it easier to aim some sub-weapons.